skumar676/practice/README.md

 # practice
-made for revising old concepts
+made for revising old concepts- this is first repository this is my first commit